Long distance optical transport of ultracold atoms: A compact setup using a Moir\'e lens: The experiment and results

 To ensure a smooth transport of the atomic sample, we apply the in-built S-shaped ramp for the angle provided by the stage's motion controller (Newport XPS-RLD).
 The motion profiles for which we found optimal transport efficiency are shown in Fig. \ref{fig:motion profiles}.
 To quantify the efficiency of the transport, we move the atomic cloud to a fixed distance of 232.5 mm (which is half the distance to the quartz cell, see the discussion below) and then back to the original position (roundtrip 465 mm), where we image the sample to determine the number of remaining atoms and the temperature of the atomic cloud.
 Our results are shown in Fig \ref{fig:transport efficiency} for various optical powers for a total transport time of 3.2 s.
 With increasing laser power, the transfer fraction increases and reaches a peak at about 3.1 W before dropping off again.
 At 3.1 W, the roundtrip transfer efficiency is 70\%.
 The temperature of the cloud, as quantified by a normalized cloud size, shows a non-monotonous dependence on the laser power: after an initial drop, it rises before dropping again.
 At the peak transfer efficiency of 3.1 W, the temperature is found to essentially remain constant.
 A temperature measurement at this point gives 10 $\mu$K, which is about the same as the initial temperature and also the same as for a non-transported sample held for the duration of the transport.
 Note that over a timescale of 3.2 s, we find about 15\% atom loss and negligible temperature increase for a non-transported sample just by holding the sample in the trap.
 We attribute the additional loss of atoms without temperature increase during the transport to evaporative cooling counteracting heating due to partial non-adiabaticity of the transport.
+We define adiabaticity as $a_\text{max}<<F_\text{axial}/m_\text{K}$, where $a_\text{max}$ is the maximum acceleration during transport, $m_\text{K}$ the mass of $^{39}$K and $F_\text{axial}$ is the maximum trapping force of the dipole trap along the axial direction.
+As shown in Fig. \ref{fig:motion profiles} (c), the maximum acceleration reached during transport is not negligible in comparison to the maximum allowed acceleration $a_{max}$.